 We estimate the volatility of our common stock at the date of grant based on the historical volatility of our common stock.
 We base the risk-free rate that we use in the Black-Scholes option valuation model on the implied yield in effect at the time of option grant on U.S. Treasury zero-coupon issues with equivalent remaining terms.
 We have never paid any cash dividends on our common stock and we do not anticipate paying any cash dividends in the foreseeable future.
 Consequently, we use an expected dividend yield of zero in the Black-Scholes option valuation model.
-We estimate forfeitures at the time of grant and revise those estimates in subsequent periods if actual forfeitures differ from those estimates.
-We use historical data to estimate pre-vesting option forfeitures and record stock-based compensation expense only for those awards that are expected to vest.
+We estimated forfeitures at the time of grant and revised those estimates in subsequent periods if actual forfeitures differ from those estimates.
+We used historical data to estimate pre-vesting option forfeitures and recorded stock-based compensation expense only for those awards that are expected to vest.
+Upon the adoption of ASU 2016-09, we account for forfeitures as they occur and record stock-based compensation expense only for those awards that vest.
 We amortize the fair value of options granted on a straight-line basis.
 All options are amortized over the requisite service periods of the awards, which are generally the vesting periods.
 We may elect to use different assumptions under the Black-Scholes option valuation model in the future, which could materially affect our net income or loss and net income or loss per share.